Maths Curriculum Intent

-We provide an exciting, relevant and challenging mathematics curriculum in line with the National Curriculum.
+We provide an exciting, relevant and challenging mathematics curriculum in line with the EYFS Framework and National Curriculum.
 Our mathematics curriculum is responsive to the needs of our children.
 We encourage children to take ownership of their learning and reflect on what they have learnt.
 We provide engaging opportunities, allowing children to develop fluency, reason mathematically and solve problems.

 It is essential that children develop a conceptual understanding of mathematics.
 Concepts are introduced through using a concrete, pictorial, abstract approach to develop conceptual understanding which will enable children to work with abstract concepts.
 Concrete is the ‘doing’ stage, using concrete objects to model problems (e.g. Base 10, Numicon).
 Pictorial is the ‘seeing’ stage, using representations of the objects to model problems (e.g. Bar Model).
 Abstract is the ‘symbolic’ stage, where children are able to use abstract symbols to model problems, this is introduced when children are have a secure understanding of the ‘concrete’ and ‘pictorial.’